Atharva-14/mern-social-media/README.md

-# MEARN Social Media Project
+# MERN Social Media Project

-This is a MEARN (MongoDB, Express, Angular, React, and Node.js) social media project that allows users to create an account, post messages, and view other users' messages.
+This is a MERN (MongoDB, Express, React, and Node.js) social media project that allows users to create an account, post messages, and view other users' messages.

 ## Getting Started